Rogue Galaxy: Plot

 The game begins with Jaster foraging in the desert outside his home town of Salgin on the planet Rosa.
 Meanwhile, Simon and Steve arrive in Salgin looking for Desert Claw.
 As Jaster returns, he complains to his adopted father, Raul, about the presence of the Longardian Federation on the planet, who are ostensibly there to protect it from the Draxian Empire.
 As they talk, a beast attacks the town.
 Jaster rushes outside and is attacked by a group of smaller beasts.
 With the help of a stranger, he fights them off, and they head to face the main beast.
 Upon seeing Steve and Simon, the stranger leaves Jaster, giving him his sword.
 Steve recognizes the sword as Desert Claw's sword, "Desert Seeker - one of the Seven Sacred Galactic Swords" and concludes that Jaster is Desert Claw.
 As such, they join him in fighting the beast.
 They defeat it, and Steve tells Jaster their boss wants to hire him.
 When Jaster learns they are space pirates working for the legendary Dorgengoa, he decides to join, maintaining the ruse that he is Desert Claw.

 On board, he meets Kisala, Zegram and the chief mate, Monsha (Quinton Flynn).
 While passing the Rose Nebula on their way to Zerard, the Dorgenark is attacked by beasts and crashes on the jungle planet Juraika, where they meet Lilika, a member of the local Burkaqua tribe, who joins the crew.
 They resume their journey to Zerard, where they renew the ship's galactic travel visa from the Galaxy Corporation, after a stint in Rosencaster Prison, and the inadvertent recruitment of Jupis to the ship's crew.

 Meanwhile, Dorgengoa sees Jaster for the first time, immediately recognizing he is not Desert Claw.
 He orders Jaster be thrown overboard, but Kisala refuses to allow it.
 Dorgengoa decides to test Jaster's ability.
-First, he reveals he is seeking the lost planet of Eden, which is said to have disappeared 10,000 years ago.
+He reveals that he is seeking the lost planet of Eden, which is said to have disappeared 10,000 years ago.
 The key to finding Eden is the "Great Tablets", which are also lost, and for which Dorgengoa is searching.
 A tablet is believed to have been recently excavated on the planet Vedan.
 The crew head to the Vedanian mining town of Myna.
 There they meet Deego and his girlfriend Angela (Heather Halley).
 Deego helps the group get into the mines, but not in time to save the tablet from Daytron, who take it to Rosa.
 Deego decides to join the crew of the Dorgenark, and Angela promises to wait for him to return.